 Congratulations.
 You’re taking steps to cut sodium in your diet.

 Instead of picking up that salt shaker, you’re leaving it right where it is.
 In the kitchen you’re spicing up your food in healthier ways, maybe using lemon juice, balsamic vinegar or other spices ... or you’re using far less or eliminating salt in recipes.

 “Sodium shows up in canned soups, salad dressings, and even products that don’t immediately come to mind when we think of ‘salty’ foods, such as pasta, bread and cereals,” said Rachel Johnson, Ph.D., R.D., .a professor of nutrition at the University of Vermont and a volunteer for the American Heart Association.

-With so much salt in our food, it’s no wonder the average American gets 3,436 milligrams of sodium per day.
+With so much salt in our food, it’s no wonder the average American gets more than 3,400 milligrams of sodium per day.
 That’s more than double the American Heart Association’s recommended limit of 1,500 milligrams.
 Manufacturers use salt to preserve foods and modify flavor, and it’s included in additives that affect the texture or color of foods.
 Sodium is an essential nutrient, but very little is needed in the diet – it’s estimated that the body needs less than 500 mg sodium a day to perform its functions, an amount much lower than what the average American consumes.

-In an ideal world we’d all handpick fresh ingredients and cook them at home, thus ensuring a low sodium intake.
+In an ideal world we’d all handpick fresh ingredients and cook them at home, thus ensuring a limited sodium intake.
 In the real world, however, we don’t always have time to cook.
 And who doesn’t enjoy eating out from time to time?
 So what’s a real-life solution to uncover this hidden enemy?

 Learning to tell the difference.

 The secret to becoming a sodium sleuth is knowledge.

-“Whether you’re walking down a grocery store aisle or ordering at your favorite restaurant, there are ways to avoid sodium if you know what to look for,” Johnson said.
+“Whether you’re walking down a grocery store aisle or ordering at your favorite restaurant, there are ways to limit sodium if you know what to look for,” Johnson said.